Mickey Mouse: Copyright status

-Prior to 2024, there had been multiple attempts in the United States to argue that certain versions of Mickey Mouse were in fact in the public domain.
+Prior to 2024, there had been multiple attempts in the U.S. to argue that certain versions of Mickey Mouse were in fact in the public domain.
 In the 1980s, archivist George S. Brown attempted to recreate and sell cels from the 1933 short The Mad Doctor, on the theory that they were in the public domain because Disney had failed to renew the copyright as required by current law.
 However, Disney successfully sued Brown to prevent such sale, arguing that the lapse in copyright for The Mad Doctor did not put Mickey Mouse in the public domain because of the copyright in the earlier films.
 Brown attempted to appeal, noting imperfections in the earlier copyright claims, but the court dismissed his argument as untimely.

 In 1999, Lauren Vanpelt, a law student at Arizona State University, wrote a paper making a similar argument.
 Vanpelt points out that copyright law at the time required a copyright notice specify the year of the copyright and the copyright owner's name.
 The title cards to early Mickey Mouse films Steamboat Willie, Plane Crazy, and Gallopin' Gaucho do not clearly identify the copyright owner, and also misidentify the copyright year.
 However, Vanpelt notes that copyright cards in other early films may have been done correctly, which could make Mickey Mouse "protected as a component part of the larger copyrighted films".

 A 2003 article by Douglas A. Hedenkamp in the Virginia Sports and Entertainment Law Journal analyzed Vanpelt's arguments, and concluded that she is likely correct.
 Hedenkamp provided additional arguments, and identified some errors in Vanpelt's paper, but still found that due to imperfections in the copyright notice on the title cards, Walt Disney forfeited his copyright in Mickey Mouse.
 He concluded: "The forfeiture occurred at the moment of publication, and the law of that time was clear: publication without proper notice irrevocably forfeited copyright protection."
 Disney threatened to sue Hedenkamp for slander of title, but did not follow through.
 The claims in Vanpelt and Hedenkamp's articles have not been tested in court.